 Tips to Store Birdseed Properly

 Ideally, a birder would want to purchase only enough birdseed for a short period of time to ensure that there are no storage problems, spillage, or other hazards.
-When birds can easily eat several pounds of seed in just a few days, however, this is not a practical or economic way to purchase birdseed.
+When birds can easily eat several pounds of seed in just a few days, however, this is not a practical or economical way to purchase birdseed.
 Seed bought in bulk is often less expensive, and by storing it properly, birders can save money on birdseed without risking spoilage or rodent infestations.
 To keep birdseed safe and fresh even when stored, consider:

-Choose containers made from sturdy materials that will not chip, crack, or break over time.
+- Durability: Choose containers made from sturdy materials that will not chip, crack, or break over time.
 If using metal containers, be sure they are galvanized and will not rust.
 Sturdier containers are also resistant to rodent damage.
 Thick plastic bins with rounded corners are especially rodent-resistant and difficult for invaders to chew.

-All storage containers should seal tightly to prevent insects and rodents from accessing the seed.
+- Lids: All storage containers should seal tightly to prevent insects and rodents from accessing the seed.
 Watertight lids are also desirable to minimize the risk of mold.
 If the containers will be stored outside, consider using rope, cords, or weights to keep them securely fastened against raccoons, squirrels, bears, and other animals.

-If you use several different types of birdseed for different types of feeders, label which seeds go with which feeders or choose clear or see-thru containers.
+- Labels: If you use several different types of birdseed for different types of feeders, label which seeds go with which feeders or choose clear or see-thru containers.
 This will help you refill specific feeders quickly and easily, and can be useful if anyone else also refills the feeders.

 Checking for Bad Seed